 Back in the halcyon days of mid-2016, we published an article about a bunch of friends who had banded together to create a largely mechanical, coffee table-sized version of Atari’s legendary 1970s game Pong.

 As it turns out, we weren’t the only ones who did.
-In fact, the story went viral, and Gerardo Orioli and pals were bombarded with requests from people wanting to kit out their man caves (and presumably a few woman caves, too) with their own copies.
+In fact, the story went viral, and Gerardo Orioli and his Uruguayan cohorts were quickly bombarded with requests from people wanting to deck their man caves (and presumably a few woman caves, too) with their own copies.

-“After the viral success we had last year, we decided to move forward with the next set of challenges,” Orioli told Digital Trends.
+“After the viral success, we decided to move forward with the next set of challenges,” Orioli told Digital Trends last year.
 “We secured an investor to further our research, and obtained an exclusive license with Atari.
 We built more prototypes and perfected the functionality and performance in our design.
-Now we are ready for the next stage.
-We started a crowdfunding campaign on Kickstarter in order to start mass production.
-Our goal is to partner with fans of the game worldwide, and come up with the minimum units required to enter production and to start manufacturing.”
+Now we are ready for the next stage.”

 Pong being the most pick-and-play game this side of Tetris, users can expect a fun, straightforward gaming experience — although, from the sound of things, putting the physical table together wasn’t always so easy.